arangodb/docs/3.6/aql/functions-date.md

 Date functions
 ==============

-AQL offers functionality to work with dates.
-Dates are no data types of their own in AQL (neither are they in JSON, which is usually used as format to ship data into and out of ArangoDB).
+AQL offers functionality to work with dates, but it does not have a special data type for dates (neither does JSON, which is usually used as format to ship data into and out of ArangoDB).
 Instead, dates in AQL are represented by either numbers or strings.

-All date function operations are done in the *unix time* system.
+All date function operations are done in the *Unix time* system.
 Unix time counts all non leap seconds beginning with January 1st 1970 00:00:00.000 UTC, also know as the Unix epoch.
 A point in time is called timestamp.
 A timestamp has the same value at every point on earth.
 The date functions use millisecond precision for timestamps.